YuDavidCao/Automation-manager/docs/editing tutorial.md

 - Action type
 - Image name
 - Waiting time
-- Screenshot ( "No image recorded for this block" will be displayed if
+- Screenshot ( "No image recorded for this block" will be displayed if no image is available )

 ### method
 - Save block data: save your changes on the block information